JuliaGeo/CFTime.jl/README.md

 ## Example

-For NetCDF and Zarr files the time is expressed as duration since starting time.
+For the Climate and Forecasting (CF) conventions, time is expressed as duration since starting time.
 The function `CFTime.timedecode` allows to convert these time instances as a Julia `DateTime` structure:

 ```julia